minsiyang/boris-bike-4/README.md

 # Boris Bikes Challenges

-London's Boris Bikes (well, 'Santander Cycles') are awesome.
-Anyone can hire out a bike and ride it around London.

-Welcome to being a developer

-Let's go back several years, to the days when there were no Boris Bikes.
-Imagine that you're a junior developer (that was easy).
-Transport for London, the body responsible for delivery of a new bike system, come to you with a plan: a network of docking stations and bikes that anyone can use.
-They want you to build a program that will emulate all the docking stations, bikes, and infrastructure (repair staff, and so on) required to make their dream a reality.
+ Build a program that will emulate all the docking stations, bikes, and infrastructure (repair staff, and so on) required to make their dream a reality.

 ```
 As a person,